assador/places/README.md

 # places

-v3.6.6
+v3.6.7
 A Vue.js project
 “The Places” — yet another geo placemarks viewer and editor service
 Testing address: http://places.scrofa-tridens.ru/

 The service allows to add and edit geo placemarks with names, descriptions, latitude / longitude values and photo albums; arrange that places and folders in the folder tree, sort places and their photo albums, export places libraries to files of various formats, import them from such files, search for places by name, and much more.
-The cartographic part uses the Yandex.Maps API, everything else is independent.
+The cartographic part uses Yandex.Maps and OSM, everything else is independent.

 ## Installation